Vote No On A

 Landlords say rent control “doesn’t work,” is this true?

-The literature and research is clear that rent stabilization works for its intended purpose: to keep people housed, units affordable, communities intact, and produce better economic outcomes for people living in stabilized apartments.
+The literature and research are clear: rent stabilization works to keep people housed, units affordable, communities intact, and it produces better economic outcomes for people living in stabilized apartments.